 To sort photos in a Gallery, click the three dots under the "Upload Photos" button while editing the Gallery, and choose "Sort Photos".

-Why are my images out of order when I sort alphabetically?
+Why are my images out of order when I sort them alphabetically?

 Sprout acts like most photo browsers and file managers when sorting alphabetically - it sorts by the first number it finds in the filename.
 Therefore, if you name your files like this: Image-1, Image-2, Image-3 ...
 Image-10, Image-11, etc. Then Sprout will sort them with Image-1 first, and then Image-10 because it sees the 1 in 10 first, and 1 comes before the 2 in Image-2.